There are many ways to repair spider cracks in boats, using our Gelcoat Repair Putty is an easy and fast way of doing it!

 For spraying gelcoat our FGCI brand does not recommend thinning.

 Another thinning alternative is the Duratec High Gloss Additive.
 This is used with gelcoat for many reasons.
 Mixed at a 50/50 ratio this will produce a high gloss finish and will serve as a thinner for your gelcoat, that is why this is commonly used when spraying gelcoat.
 In addition, you’ll omit any additional sanding aid.
-After waiting a full 24 hours you can buff when cured, for a hi gloss use 600 or higher grit paper and buff with Aqua Buff 2000 compound.
-Purchase extra hardener as your gelcoat will need to be catalyzed at 2%.
+After waiting a full 24 hours you can buff when cured, for a hi-gloss use 600 or higher grit paper and buff with Aqua Buff 2000 compound.
+Follow the manufacturer’s technical data sheet as an extra hardener may be needed.
+Some customers use Styrene for thinning but the manufacturer warns it can affect the gelcoat colors although this is the most cost-effective option and doesn’t have the added wax.

-Over time the life of any boat there will come a time when the deck needs to be renewed.
-You have a choice of non-skid additives, or paints that already contain nonskid compound.
+Over the lifetime of any boat there will come a time when the deck needs to be renewed.
+You have a choice of non-skid additives, or paints that already contain a nonskid compound.
 A non skid boat deck helps protect the surface as well as the occupants.

 Customers painting the floor of a jon boat, frequently use the Aluma Hawk aluminum paint with a non skid additive.
 This paint serves as a paint and primer in one for your aluminum surface.

-Depending on your paint choices, follow the manufacturers application instructions whether applying to aluminum, fiberglass, or wood to insure best adhesion and slip resistance.
+Depending on your paint choices, follow the manufacturers application instructions whether applying to aluminum, fiberglass, or wood to ensure best adhesion and slip resistance.

 A major fiberglass repair, such as patching a hole, can be a daunting task.
 Watching a professional do the job can help you get on the right track and be confident in doing the repair yourself.
 This step-by-step video tutorial produced by Sea Hawk Paints will show exactly what needs to be done when patching a hole in your fiberglass boat.